 Habitat: Desmodium canum is a weedy species growing in human-disturbed environments such as yards and abandoned fields.
 D. canum also grows in Pine Woodlands and Dry Broadleaf Evergreen Formation – Woodlands (open scrublands).

-Distribution in Bahamas/Globally: Desmodium canum occurs on all island groupings within the Bahamian Archipelago as well as tropical and subtropical regions throughout the world.
+Distribution: Desmodium canum occurs on all island groupings within the Lucayan Archipelago as well as tropical and subtropical regions throughout the world.

-Medicinal/Cultural/Economic usage: Desmodium canum is used in the Bahamas medicinally for strengthening teas.
+Medicinal/Cultural/Economic usage: Desmodium canum is used in the Lucayan Archipelago medicinally for strengthening teas.
 Other species in the Caribbean region are used in bath water.